biotope/biotope-resource-loader/docs/usage.md

 <div data-anything="[]"></div>
 ```

-To know what data should go in there look at the [API documentation](./api.md)
+To know what data should go inside the resources attribute, have a look at the [API documentation](./api.md)